tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > we will gradually be less "lived by" life and become more capable of "living."
 (p.
 261)

+> The culture of art clearly shows that life is *continual transformation* in the sense of growth from birth until death.
+> Nothing recurs in the same way, nor remains the same.
+Thus *life itself is opposed to all conservatism.*
+> Only for a time do the new forms recur in a similar way.
+Yest, are they actually similar?
+> The fact that they often seem identical sustains the conservative mentality, and causes error.
+> Certainly, conservative action is p resent in life but always opposed to creative action,
+> so that each annihilates the other, and progress - growth - continues.
+(p.
+261)

 > The perfecting of science is one of the principal ways by which human progress leads to a more equilibrated state.
 (p.
 262)

+> In all areas of life, social and economic, we must create new organizations - not in the old way,
+> dominated by other organizations - but as true socialism envisages, *self-governed organizations composed of
+> producers and consumers in equivalent mutual relationships.*
+(p.
+262)

 > The machine can free man from his state of slavery.
-This cannot happen in a single day.
+> This cannot happen in a single day.
 > But in time the machine can restore man to himself.
-For man *does not live in order to work; he works in order to "live."*
+> For man *does not live in order to work; he works in order to "live."*
 (p.
 262)

+> The content of Western culture is above all to make man conscious.
+> Man was not originally conscious of the life deep within him, which we have called "real life" (the essential in man).
+> He was mor or less conscious of the concrete side of life - the physical, the sensual, the intellectual.
-> *[C]oncrete life is our actual human life, and it is logical that we are constrained to givit first attention.*
+> *Therefore, concrete life is our actual human life, and it is logical that we are constrained to givit first attention.*
 (p.
 263)

 > If life and art demonstrate that evolution takes place through the action of creation and abolition,